What is Hope and Homes for Children’s position on safe guarding?

 Safe guarding is central to everything that Hope and Homes for Children exists to do.

-The recent news (February 2018) concerning how some humanitarian workers have sexually exploited vulnerable people in crisis zones is deeply distressing and points to a betrayal of the very people all our organisations exist to serve.
+In February 2018 there were concerns in the press concerning humanitarian workers linked to Oxfam who sexually exploited vulnerable people in crisis zones.
+This was deeply distressing and points to a betrayal of the very people all our organisations exist to serve.
 At Hope and Homes for Children we have zero tolerance of any form of sexual exploitation, sexual harassment, bullying or other exploitation of those we work hard to protect, or of our staff and volunteers, including within our partner organisations.

 This means that how we behave, our culture, and the systems we have in place encourage and enable any employee, volunteer, or partner that we work with to raise any concerns they have about the possibility of an incident, safe in the knowledge that they will be dealt with appropriately and in a timely manner.